-Michele Simon, the executive director of the Plant Based Foods Association, saw the same pattern — that publicity meant more consumers were aware of the products, which increased demand.
+Michele Simon, then-executive director of the Plant Based Foods Association, saw the same pattern — that publicity meant more consumers were aware of the products, which increased demand.

 “It’s a combination of increased consumer interest in healthier eating in general, and then combined with innovation and an explosion of more great-tasting meat alternatives for consumers to choose from.
-With that has come the mainstreaming of these types of foods,” Simon told me.
+With that has come the mainstreaming of these types of foods,” Simon told me in 2019.